 If you’re doing this with a staff, I’d recommend having folks sit in table groups; after they’re done writing, they take turns at their table groups sharing out their sentences.
 During this initial share-out, no cross talk — just let the sentences be the sentences.
 I’d then have the groups brainstorm how we might use the Everest concept to better unite and sustain our work as a staff.

 Thank you to Tenzing Norgay, Sir Edmund Hillary, and the countless others who have captured my imagination with their ascents of Mt.
 Everest.
-Also — tangent alert — I’m excited about this upcoming film — it looks like it’s based on the same events recounted in Jon Krakauer’s incredible Into Thin Air.
+Also — tangent alert — I’m excited about this upcoming film.
+It’s based on the same events recounted in Jon Krakauer’s incredible Into Thin Air.
 All right — I’m done nerding out about Everest now.